 Taking this into account, this guide will arm you with impartial information and showcase some of the most suitable options for mattresses you can buy online.
 This narrows your choices from a huge market and makes your next mattress choice simple and stress-free.

-The link between back pain and mattresses
+What is the connection between back pain and mattresses?

 Once you’ve been to your doctor and ruled out any medical reason for your back pain, think about how you sleep.

 Do you wake up often throughout the night?
 If so, are you woken up by a feeling of discomfort – like being stiff or sore?
 Do you toss and turn trying to find a comfortable sleeping position?
 When you wake up in the morning, do you still feel exhausted and unrefreshed?